canonical/ubuntu-cloud-docs/oracle/oracle-how-to/deploy-oke-nodes-using-ubuntu-images.rst

 Next, the self-managed node will need a custom cloud-init script which needs some specific values, namely a Kubernetes certificate from the OKE cluster and the Kubernetes API private endpoint.

-Obtain the Kubernetes certificate using ``kubectl`` with the following command and note that ``[0]`` is the index of the cluster if only one is configured:
+Obtain the Kubernetes certificate for the current context with the following command:

 .. code:: bash

-   kubectl config view --raw -o json | jq -r '.clusters[0].cluster.certificate-authority-data'
+   kubectl config view --minify --raw -o json | jq -r '.clusters[].cluster."certificate-authority-data"'

 Then obtain the ``Kubernetes API private endpoint`` from Oracle Cloud by navigating to :guilabel:`Kubernetes Cluster (OKE)` and selecting your cluster.
 Be sure to copy only the IP, not the port.